pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_configuration.md

 ```

 ##### Required User ID recommendation

-Avoid PII (like username/email) for userId; use a replaceable identifier.
+userId is visible to users; avoid using emails/usernames.
+Use an easily replaceable identifier.

 ## Authentication key

-Update the authKey used by Access Manager-enabled apps at runtime.
+Reset or update the auth key at runtime (for Access Manager-enabled apps).

 ### Property